vbraun/ld-vulcanize/README.md

 This tool converts one to the other.
-Typically, your build process uses absolute paths everywhere, and if you rename the build tree `/prefix` then the binaries do not work any more as they cannot find the shared libraries any more.
+Typically, your build process uses absolute paths everywhere, and if you rename the build tree `/prefix` then the binaries do not work any more as they cannot find their shared libraries.
 Solution: Rewrite everything under `/prefix` to use relative paths:

     $ ld_vulcanize --path=/prefix --rewrite=relative